XRPLF/xrpl.js/docs/index.md

 options | object | *Optional* Options to control how the address and secret are generated.
 *options.* algorithm | string | *Optional* The digital signature algorithm to generate an address for.
 Can be `ecdsa-secp256k1` (default) or `ed25519`.
 *options.* entropy | array\<integer\> | *Optional* The entropy to use to generate the seed.
+*options.* test | boolean | *Optional* Specifies whether the address is intended for use on a test network such as Testnet or Devnet.
+If `true`, the address should only be used for testing, and will start with `T`.
+If `false`, the address should only be used on mainnet, and will start with `X`.

 ### Return Value